Homeowners Insurance and Dog Breed Restrictions

-Critics say that breed discrimination is inaccurate, misleading, unfair, based on bad science, and unclear since the breed of a dog is surprisingly difficult to determine, particularly with mixed breeds.
+Critics say that breed discrimination is inaccurate, misleading, unfair, based on bad science, and unclear since the breed of a dog may be surprisingly difficult to determine, particularly with mixed breeds.

-Some states have enacted laws that prevent insurers from enacting dog breed restrictions on homeowner insurance coverage.
-Although insurance issues are generally viewed as contractual and therefore look primarily at the terms of the agreement, insurance is highly regulated by states because of the importance of insurance to the public interest.
+Some states have enacted laws that prevent insurers from imposing dog breed restrictions on homeowner insurance coverage.
+Although insurance coverage issues are generally viewed as contractual and therefore resolved by looking primarily at the terms of the policy, insurance is highly regulated by states because of its importance to the public interest.